Everyone can and should do something to protect groundwater.

 - Use fertilizers, animal manures, herbicides, insecticides, and pesticides properly.

 - Properly build and maintain septic systems.
+See the following websites for more information:

 - Water wells can act as a direct conduit from the surface to the groundwater below.
 Be sure to properly site and construct new wells and properly abandon (pdf) wells that are no longer in use.